joctansilva/0toproduction/README.md

 - Sentry to Error Treatment
 - NextGram to Create a Modal Image View
 - PostHog Cloud to Analitycs
+- ShadCN UI to button and toast components
+- Upstadsh to Rate Limit

 ## WHEN I STOPED CLASS